metrorailings/OwlBlog/content/posts/week-12-insights-1.md

 I'm seeing the Jets take chances on all sorts of blitzes, including zero blitzes.

 Two successive deep throws from Tyrod Taylor, the second going for a touchdown despite a pass interference penalty.

+Justin Reid idiotically deactivated from the game.
+Odd.
+The coach saw fit to punish him for voicing his thoughts on the dismal state of the team.